Why are Beer Bottles Brown

 -

-How Long Does Beer Last in a Growler?
+How Much Beer is in a Growler?